-Reducing the amount of carbohydrates in your diet is one of the best ways to lose weight.
+Reducing the amount of carbs you eat is one of the best ways to lose weight.

-It tends to reduce your appetite and cause "automatic" weight loss, without the need for calorie counting or portion control.
+It tends to reduce your appetite and cause “automatic” weight loss, without the need to count calories.

-This means that you can eat until fullness, feel satisfied and still lose weight.
+This means you can eat until fullness, feel satisfied and still lose weight.

-An alternative that has been available for a long time is the low-carb diet.
-This diet restricts your intake of carbohydrates like sugars and starches (breads, pasta, etc.) and replaces them with protein and fat.
+This diet restricts your intake of carbohydrates like sugars and starches (breads, pasta, etc.) and replaces them with protein, fat and healthy vegetables.

-Low-carb diets cause more weight loss and improve health much more than the calorie restricted, low-fat diet still recommended by the mainstream.
-This is pretty much a scientific fact at this point (11, 12, 13).
+Low-carb diets cause more weight loss and improve health more than the calorie restricted, low-fat diet still recommended by many people.
+This is pretty much a scientific fact at this point (6, 7, 8).

-Bottom Line: There are many studies showing that low-carb diets are more effective and healthier than the low-fat diet that is still recommended all around the world.
+Summary: There are many studies showing that low-carb diets are more effective and healthier than the low-fat diet that is still recommended by many people.

 There is no clear definition of exactly what constitutes a "low carb diet" and what is "low" for one person may not be "low" for the next.